d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 #### Description

-Use this command to view the current iSCSI configuration, to save the current iSCSI configuration to a file, to load an iSCSI configuration from a file, or to view available NIC resources for iSCSI configuration.
+Use this command to view the current iSCSI configuration, save the current iSCSI configuration to a file, load an iSCSI configuration from a file, or view available NIC resources for iSCSI configuration.

 #### Parameters